BEagle1984/silverback/docs/guides/broker/consuming/basics.md

 ```
 ***

-The `AddConsumer` or `AddClient` method is used to configure the consumer.
-The `Consume` or `Consume<TMessage>` method is used to configure the specific endpoint settings and define how the messages have to be handled.
-The `ConsumeFrom` method specifies the topic to be consumed.

-Each `AddConsumer` call will result in a consumer being instantiated.
-The `Consume` or `Consume<TMessage>` method can be called multiple times to configure multiple endpoints for the same consumer, each with its own settings, and leading to optimized resource usage and sometimes overall better performance in comparison to using a dedicated consumer for each endpoint.
-The same applies to MQTT clients.

-> [!Note]
-> While Kafka producers and consumers are different entities, MQTT clients are used for both producing and consuming messages.

 > [!Tip]
-> Assigning a name to the consumer or client and its endpoints is optional but can be useful for logging and debugging purposes, as well as for direct access to the consumer or client instance for advanced scenarios.
-Furthermore, it allows you to ensure that each client and endpoint is only configured once, even if you duplicate the declaration (for example if needed in multiple feature slices).
+> **Configuration Notes**

-> [!Tip]
+>
-> For a more in-depth documentation about the configuration of the underlying libraries refer to the [confluent-kafka-dotnet documentation](https://docs.confluent.io/current/clients/confluent-kafka-dotnet/api/Confluent.Kafka.html) and [MQTTNet documentation]([MQTTNet documentation](https://github.com/chkr1011/MQTTnet/wiki) respectively.
+> - `AddConsumer` (Kafka) / `AddClient` (MQTT) creates a broker connection with its own settings.
+> - Call `Consume<TMessage>` multiple times to add multiple endpoints to the same consumer/client.
+This usually reduces resource usage compared to creating one consumer per endpoint.
+> - In Kafka, producers and consumers are separate entities.
+In MQTT, the same client can both produce and consume.
+> - Naming consumers/clients and endpoints is optional but recommended for logging and diagnostics.
+It can also prevent double-registration if the same configuration block runs more than once.
+> - For broker-specific options, see the upstream client docs: [confluent-kafka-dotnet](https://docs.confluent.io/current/clients/confluent-kafka-dotnet/api/Confluent.Kafka.html) and [MQTTnet](https://github.com/chkr1011/MQTTnet/wiki).

-## Handling Messages
+## Handle Messages

-The consumed messages are pushed to the [message bus](xref:bus) to be processed by the configured subscribers.
+Consumed messages are published to the <xref:bus> and handled by your subscribers.

-You can subscribe to the plain message or to the `IInboundEnvelope<TMessage>` to get access to additional metadata such as headers, Kafka key, offset, etc.
+You can subscribe to:

+- The deserialized message (`MyMessage`).
+- The envelope (`IInboundEnvelope<TMessage>`) to access metadata (headers, broker identifier, etc.).

 ```csharp
 public class MySubscriber